ACE projects

 2019 ACE projects

-Robert Bennett’s ACE was with APWA NC Sustainability committee and focused on North Carolina Environmental Advisory Boards (EABs) or their equivalent and will on how they can adopt better policies to deal with climate change.
+Robert Bennett’s ACE was with APWA NC Sustainability committee and focused on North Carolina Environmental Advisory Boards (EABs) or their equivalent and how they can adopt better policies to deal with climate change.

 Albana Berisha’s ACE was with the NC State Climate Office.
 She worked on the Risk Analysis for importations of Fruit flies (Family: Tephritidae) through non-commercial commodities examined from Port of Entry and Field Detection data in the United States.